dezem/SAK/SAK_32bit/liesmich_readme.txt

 Can now be split directly to the ?SD card over USB card reader.

 The archive bit is set automatically.

+*** Converting NSP to XCI:
+only games supported
+keys.dat / prod.keys is required
+How to get the keys from your switch, look here psxtools.de/index.php/Thread/76547

 *** FAT32 Format:
 If you get an error when formatting the SD card.